sylvainkalache/water-height-sensor/README.md

 ## Wiring schema
 ![enter image description here](https://github.com/sylvainkalache/water-height-sensor/blob/main/water-height-sensor.png?raw=true)
 Make sure to use D1 and D2.
 I tried using other ports to connect to the JSN-SR04T and it would not work.

+For the instruction `ESP.deepSleep(300e6);` to work – which puts the board in deep sleep for 5 minutes - you must connect D0 with the Reset pin.

 Note: the ESP board on the schema isn't an exact reproduction pin-wise

 ## Box setup